Neurobiochemistry II: Growth Hormone and Prolactin

 PRL causes milk production and secretion

-i) Mammotrophic: After stimulation by insulin (cell division) and cortisol (cell differentiation), PRL (stimulated by estrogen) causes final development of the breast for milk production
+i) Mammotrophic actions: After stimulation by insulin (cell division) and cortisol (cell differentiation), PRL (stimulated by estrogen) causes final development of the breast for milk production